antoinebaron/ezcc/README.md

-# ezcc : Easy Cookie Consent JS for rgpd compliance
+# EZCC : Easy Cookie Consent JS for rgpd compliance

 Ezcc is a script designed to get cookie consent from user on first time visiting the website.